 Homer: Wait a minute... there's something bothering me about this place...
 I know!
 This lesbian bar doesn't have a fire exit!
 Enjoy your death trap, ladies!

-- In "Treehouse of Horror V" Homer changes history causing Springfield to became a totalitarian state run by Ned Flanders.
+- In the second segment of "Treehouse of Horror V" Homer changes history causing Springfield to became a totalitarian state run by Ned Flanders.
 When Homer attempts to escape back to his house and activate the toaster/time machine again to undo the damage, Flanders releases some guard dogs to stop him.
 Homer then pulls out a string of hot dog wieners, saying "these will help me escape!," which leads you to think he's going to throw the wieners to the guard dogs and they'll be too distracted with eating them to chase him anymore.
 Instead, Homer eats them himself, which amazingly enough gives him an extra burst of energy that lets him make it back to his house.

 - The same season, a similar gag is used in when Bart is being chased by a guard dog.
 Homer attempts to distract it by throwing a steak its way, but instead the dog swallows it whole while still chasing after Bart, leading Homer to exclaim, "Run boy!
 He has a taste for meat now!"

 - Bart is discouraged because he can't find the lemon tree.
 He says that the raid was as useless as the "yellow lemon-shaped rock" he notices behind him, leading the viewer to believe that Bart's about to realize the "rock" is actually a lemon from the tree.

 Bart: Wait a minute... there's a lemon behind that rock!

 - In "Homie the Clown", just after Krusty barges into Fat Tony's club (where Homer is already present, dressed as Krusty):

 Legs: (gasps) I'm seeing double here: four Krustys!